VideDives/Videdives.org.za/content/pages/index.md

       Each share typically costs R50.
 For a R5,000,000 property, 5,000,000 shares are issued.
-After the IPO, you can buy more shares or sell them back to us.
+After the IPO and all shares have been purchased, you can not buy more shares but you may sell them back to us, post the investment period( 5+YRS)
     actions: []
     colors: bg-light-fg-dark
     styles: